qisun724/cse15l-lab-reports/report3.md

 technical/911report/chapter-13.5.txt:2468:                DOS record, Log of USA 9-11 Terrorist Attack Task Force, Sept.
 13, 2001; Jack S. technical/911report/chapter-13.5.txt:3014:                106-215, 114 Stat.
 337 (2000), � 2(a).
 The USA PATRIOT Act mandated that the
 ```
-The `-n` option prints out the line numbers of matching lines along with their matching lines as well to the terminal.
+The `-n` command-line option prints out the line numbers of matching lines along with their matching lines as well to the terminal.
 This is useful as it allows us to skip straight to the line numbers in the files to read about the all the contents instead of reading it off of the terminal.\
 **Example 2:**  `$ grep -n "journal" technical/plos/journal.pbio.0020001.txt technical/plos/journal.pbio.0020010.txt`
 ```
 technical/plos/journal.pbio.0020001.txt:110:        which are mutually exclusive.
 It is possible that publishing in international journals as a